gregorriegler/Testing-Without-Mocks/README.md

 libraries.

+## Mocks lock in relations
+Be wary of the relations you lock in.
+Push them towards the boundary.
+Maximize the area between IO that refutes mocks.
-##Mock Objects should only be used at the boundaries of the system
-We believe the opposite, that Mock Objects are most useful when used to drive the design of the code under test.
+ Objects should only be used at the boundaries of the system We believe the opposite, that Mock Objects are most useful when used to drive the design of the code under test.
 This implies that they are most useful within the system where the interfaces can be